 Policy and Approach

-Skylark Group uses large amounts of water in a series of processes such as washing employees' hands, cooking food, washing tableware and cleaning equipment at stores and central kitchens nationwide.
-All employees are working together to conserve water in consideration to the global environment and from the viewpoint of reducing costs.
+Skylark Group uses large amounts of water in a series of processes such as washing employees' hands, cooking food, washing tableware, and cleaning equipment at stores and central kitchens nationwide.
+All employees are working together to conserve water in consideration of the global environment and from the viewpoint of reducing costs.

 To control environmental pollution, we have a policy of complying with laws, regulations, and ordinances, not discharging or using hazardous substances, and we ensure proper wastewater treatment and prevention of oil spills in our stores and factories.